 The Citizen’s Advice Bureau take a closer look at this very real risk in the following article – Will you lose your home? – bankruptcy

 Getting a mortgage after declaring bankruptcy can be extremely tough.
-Whilst some lenders may be willing to lend money after you have declared bankruptcy, there is a very strong possibility that you will be expected to put down a large sum of money as down payment which can be a minimum of 40% of the house value and may go higher.
+Whilst some lenders may be willing to lend money after you have declared bankruptcy, there is a very strong possibility that you will be expected to put down a large sum of money as a down payment which can be a minimum of 40% of the house value and may go higher.

 The Express covered this as one of their mistakes to avoid.
 For more on this, please check out ‘One of THESE innocent mistakes could prevent you from getting a mortgage‘

 The credit file of a person carries bankruptcy for a period of six years after a declaration of bankruptcy.
-It means that even after an individual is discharged, it may be difficult for an individual to borrow any money while this information remains on credit file.
+It means that even after an individual is discharged, it may be difficult for an individual to borrow any money while this information remains on the credit file.

 For more information on the effects on a credit file, please check out the following link – https://ico.org.uk/for-the-public/bankruptcy/

-After declaration of bankruptcy, all the cheque-books, credit cards and bank cards need to be handed over to the official receiver.
+After a declaration of bankruptcy, all the cheque-books, credit cards and bank cards need to be handed over to the official receiver.
 These accounts are going to be frozen.
 Although it is possible that your bank may decide to let you continue using the accounts going forward.

-Opening a new bank account can be difficult though there are a few paid products available these days that act similar to a bank account but a small monthly fee is applicable.
+Opening a new bank account can be difficult though there are a few paid products available these days that act similar to a bank account a small monthly fee is applicable.

 The debt charity, Step Change, explore this along with some of the other expected fallout of bankruptcy.
 To find out more, please click here.

-Until the bankruptcy is discharged, one may not become a Member of Parliament, a solicitor, join police force or armed forces, school governors, a post office worker or a counsellor.
+Until the bankruptcy is discharged, one may not become a Member of Parliament, a solicitor, join the police force or armed forces, school governors, a post office worker or a counsellor.

 However, all the other employment options remain open other than those mentioned above.